 Several procedures and medications are required in a cycle of IVF and often more than one cycle is required to achieve results.
-In my research to find out how much IVF costs in Canada, and how to financially plan for those costs, I found helpful resources that outline this fundamental factor for consideration... here are the five things you need to know about the cost of IVF in Canada.
+In my research to find out how much IVF costs in Canada, and how to financially plan for those costs, I have discovered 5 things that you should know:

-In virto fertilization (IVF) is an assisted reproductive technology (ART) that people seek out as a treatment for infertility.
+In vitro fertilization (IVF) is an assisted reproductive technology (ART) that people seek out as a treatment for infertility.
 The cost for IVF in Canada can become exponential and out of reach for some couples, and there is no guarantee that it will be successful, however, it can significantly increase the probability of getting pregnant.
 It is important to consult with a physician that you trust who can discuss your specific case and explore if IVF is the right option for you.
-When considering the cost of IVF in Canada, here are 5 helpful things to review:
+When considering the cost of IVF in Canada, be sure to consider your tax and financing options too.

 - Number of IVF cycles needed (this can vary due to certain factors such as age, medical history, current medical conditions, and lifestyle (smoker/non-smoking, alcohol consumption, diet, fitness level).